mateusmoura/react-animate-on-scroll/README.md

 How long to delay the animation for (in milliseconds) once it enters or leaves the view.

+**infinityAnimation** - default true

+Run animation one or many times.

 ## Development:

 In the project root: